A manifestation of order and beauty in nature is called symmetry.

 The fermion currents responsible for the tree-level decays of the \(b\,\)-quark are referred to as flavour changing charged currents (FCCC).

-An example of a FCCC is the \(b \to c \, \ell \, \bar{\nu}_\ell\) transition, with the corresponding Feynman diagram shown in figure 1(a).
+An example of a FCCC is the \(b \to c \, \ell \, \bar{\nu}_\ell\) transition, with the corresponding Feynman diagram shown in Figure 1(a).

 Since the neutral bosons do not change the flavour of the particles, the flavour changing neutral currents (FCNC) only occur at loop level in the SM.

-An example of a FCNC is the \(b \to s \, \ell^+ \ell^-\) transition, with one of the corresponding Feynman diagrams shown in figure 1(b).
+An example of a FCNC is the \(b \to s \, \ell^+ \ell^-\) transition, with one of the corresponding Feynman diagrams shown in Figure 1(b).

 FCCC mediated decays can be used to accurately extract certain CKM matrix elements.